 Fast forward to October 31 which also happened to be the wedding day of Korean power couple Song Joong Ki and Song Hye Gyo, an event covered extensively in China and the rest of the world, and it looks like the air has cleared along with this happy occasion (I mean, Zhang Ziyi was at the wedding too).

 Sure enough, reports such as ‘China, South Korea agree to mend ties after THAAD standoff’ and ‘China, South Korea end year-long diplomatic feud over missile system’ came trickling in from international news outlets like CNN and Reuters.
-I think it’s safe to say that the Hallyu ban is over and as a fan girl, I’m kind of hoping for a few things…
+Can we hope that the Hallyu ban is really over because as a fangirl, I’m kind of hoping for a few things…

 What is Zhang Yixing Lay’s first name?
 Going by the East Asian convention of family names before given names, is he Lay Zhang Yixing OR Zhang Yixing Lay?